 You may have also seen some people write its’ with an apostrophe at the end.
 This is a grammatical error because its’ is not a word.

-Let’s break things down a bit more.
 It is a third-person singular neuter pronoun.
 Generally, the word it appears as the subject, indirect object, or direct object of a verb.
 It can also be the object of a preposition.

 - It usually references an inanimate object, such as a car, book, or beverage.